spani-techrayslabs/warehouse/README.md

    PATCH-
    DELETE – Remove records

-Swagger/OpenAPI is used for documentation.
+Swagger is used for documentation.

-Reason:
-REST APIs are platform-independent, scalable, and easy to document and test.

 Authentication & Authorization
 Role-based access control using a Role table instead of separate admin/user tables.
 Each user is mapped to a role.

-Reason:
-RBAC improves scalability and avoids schema changes when adding new roles.

-3.4 Inventory Management Strategy
+Inventory Management Strategy
 Inventory quantity is updated automatically during:

 Order creation